 How do I care for my incisions?

 You’ll have several small incisions on your abdomen.
 The incisions will be closed with Steri-Strips or Dermabond.
 You may also have square white Primapore bandages on your incisions.
-You can remove these in the shower 24 hours after your surgery.
+You can take these off in the shower 24 hours after your surgery.
 You should clean your incisions with soap and water.

 If any fluid is draining from your incisions, write down the amount and color.
 Call your healthcare provider’s office and tell the nurse about any drainage from your incision.